JeanyDeVries/Rijksmuseum/README.md

 I as a programmer used a lot of switch cases with different game states.
 This way it would be easy to follow where you are in the game.
 In this case a app.
 A state each has a different function.
 For example the loading state needs to display the loading text plus a fun animation to make it more clear it's loading.

-## Issues <a name="Issues">
-If you see any issues in my code or spots that need improvements let me know.
-You can file an issue in this repository.
-Thank you!